ddhartma/Deep-Reinforcement-Learning-Theory-Intro/README.md

     that the agent will choose action **a** while in state **s**.

+    ![image15]

+## The Gridworld Example <a name="grid_world_example"></a>
+- In order to understand how to find the best policy consider this very small Gridworld Example and an agent who lives in it.
+- The world is primarily composed of nice patches of grass, but two out of the nine locations in the world have large mountains.
+- States: 9 locations are states.
+- Actions: move up, down, left or right, and can only take actions that lead it to not fall off the grid.
+- Episodic task where an episode finishes when the agent reaches the goal.
+So we won't have to worry about transitions away from this goal state.
+- The reward signal punishes the agent for every timestep that it spends away from the goal (-1 and -3 in case of mountain).
+- The reward structure encourages the agent to get to the goal as quickly as possible.
+- When it reaches the goal, it gets a reward of 5, and the episode ends.

+    ![image16]

+- We're working with this grid world example and looking for the best policy that leads us to a goal state as quickly as possible.
+- So, let's start with a very, very bad policy, e.g. where the agent visits every state in this very roundabout manner, and we can ignore the transition that the agent will never take under the policy.
+- If the agent starts in the top left corner of the world and follows this policy to get to the goal state, it just collects all of the reward along the way.

+    ![image17]

 ## State-Value Functions <a name="state_val_func"></a>

 - The state-value function for a policy **π**  is denoted **v<sub>π</sub>**.
 - For each state